 You can use the basic software tools for developing software for Renesas MCUs immediately after the initial installation.
-CS+ is also compatible with Renesas hardware tools including the E1 on-chip debugging emulator (sold separately), which facilitates advanced debugging.
+CS+ is also compatible with Renesas hardware tools including the E2 and E1 on-chip debugging emulators (sold separately), which facilitates advanced debugging.
 Abundant extensions and functions for user support ensure a dependable environment for all users.

 Note: CS+ is not generally promoted in the U.S. and Europe.
 For customers in the U.S. and Europe who are interested in CS+, please contact our regional marketing departments for details.